National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ## Workspaces, Permissions, and the Data Catalog {#sec-access-workspaces}

-The N3C data enclave uses a fine-grained permissions model to manage researcher access to protected data.
+The N3C Data Enclave uses a fine-grained permissions model to manage researcher access to protected data.
 While researchers are not able to modify these permissions themselves, understanding them will help in navigating the DUR process and subsequent work.

-Data management in the enclave is centered around "project workspaces" which act like folders–workspaces are indicated by a small filing-drawer icon and are listed under the "Projects & files" link in the left navigation menu.
+Data management in the Enclave is centered around "project workspaces" which act like folders–workspaces are indicated by a small filing-drawer icon and are listed under the "Projects & files" link in the left navigation menu.

 ![Project workspace browser.
 Note that the "Request access" buttons are not active and will suggest visiting the DUR dashboards described below.](images/access/fig-access-040-projects-list.png){#fig-access-040-projects-list fig-alt='Project workspace browser.
 Note that the "Request access" buttons are not active and will suggest visiting the DUR dashboards described below.'}